mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 *Circumstances*: In order to realize this core of human life, first of all we have to make arrangement of circumstances, and sensory world, and also movement system, and gut system, and brain-nerve system.
 That's why Dogen Zenji said in Fukanzazengi, “Cast aside all involvements; cease all affairs.”
 This is arrangement of circumstances.

-If you meddle with our involvements or our affairs right in the middle of zazen, you cannot experience calmness.
+If we meddle with our involvements or our affairs right in the middle of zazen, we cannot experience calmness.
 You cannot stand up straight, you cannot sit quietly right in the middle of zazen, because there are too many things you are involved in.
 So first of all, we have to make arrangement of circumstances.
 Instead of expressing hatred of circumstances, or destroying circumstances, we just make arrangement.

 ##### 36:23